Lightning-AI/pytorch-lightning/docs/source/advanced/loops.rst

     yield_loop = YieldLoop()
     trainer.fit_loop.epoch_loop.batch_loop.connect(optimizer_loop=yield_loop)
     trainer.fit(model)  # runs the new loop!

 Note that we need to connect it to the :class:`~pytorch_lightning.loops.batch.training_batch_loop.TrainingBatchLoop` as this is the next higher loop above the optimizer loop.

-Now, we can rewrite the GAN training step using the new yield mechanism:
+Finally, we can rewrite the GAN training step using the new yield mechanism:

 .. code-block:: python